crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-info" markdown="1">
-The class will be offered next in Spring 2019.
+The class will be offered in Spring 2019.
 </div>